mozilla/picl-desktop-client/README.md

     cfx run --static-args="{ \"email\": \"<email>\"}"

-If no email is given via `--static-args`, then the add-on will use `test@mozilla.com` by default.
+If no email is given via `--static-args`, then the add-on will use a test account by default.

-The add-on adds `PICL Push` and `PICL Pull` menu items to the Firefox `Tools` menu.
-Currently, bookmarks and passwords are synced.
+The add-on adds `PICL Start` and `PICL Stop` menu items to the Firefox `Tools` menu. `PICL Start` will start syncing against either the specified account or test account, and `PICL Stop` will stop syncing.
+Currently, bookmarks, passwords, and tabs are synced.

+`PICL Start` will also open a page that shows your open tabs on this and other synced browsers.
+You can reopen this page via the `PICL Tabs` menu item.

 Testing
 -------